clonemeagain/osticket-slack/README.md

 ![slack-reply](https://user-images.githubusercontent.com/5077391/31572648-9279eb18-b0f6-11e7-97da-9a9c63a200d4.png)

-Notes, Replies from Agents and System messages shouldn't appear.
+Notes, Replies from Agents and System messages shouldn't appear, usernames are links to the user's page in osTicket, the Ticket subject is a link to the ticket, as is the ticket ID.

 ## Adding pull's from original repo:
  +0.2 - 17 december 2016